Free play-based STEAM activities for kids

 5. Observe the liquid: What does it look like?
 How does it smell?
 Could it be oil?

 6. You can tell them that this is dyed water but in this experiment it stands for flower nectar.
-“It seemed that Mr. Bzzzrrr the bee was collecting flower nectar to take to his hive!
+“It seemed that Miss Bzzzrrr the bee was collecting flower nectar to take to her hive!
 Let’s try out how it happens using our pipette-bees.”

 7. If you haven’t practiced pipetting before, spend some time doing this.